Sabique-Islam/Inscribe/content/posts/hashcode13.md

 - Fetch external resources automatically
 - Compile projects with minimal manual intervention (`catalyst build`)

-It wasn’t perfect, edge cases weren't accounted for, some data were hardcoded — but it worked across Mac, Linux, and Windows, achieving the cross-platform portability we aimed for.
+Although edge cases weren't accounted for, some data were hardcoded — but it worked across Mac, Linux, and Windows, achieving the cross-platform portability we aimed for.
 Maybe not for all repos but most of them.

 On a side note — our team crossed **100 commits** on github in under 24hrs :)
 (none of the commits involved docs change...trust me 🤫)

 ![Commits](../../images/hashcode-commit.png)

 ---